 The new union erected a workhouse in 1853-4 as a site to the north-east of Broughton.
 The building had an H-shaped structure with two parallel ranges running east-west connected by a short central block.
 The workhouse location and layout are shown on the 1911 map below.

-After 1938, the workhouse became Broughton Public Assistance Institution but was adapted for use as a mental hospital.
-It then became Broughton Hospital, which finally closed in 1994.
+In 1933, the premises were converted for use as an institution for 'mental defectives', later known as Broughton Hospital, which finally closed in 1994.
 The buildings have now been completely demolished and replaced by a housing estate.